Democratic National Convention: Allocations to other jurisdictions

 Jurisdictions without electoral votes are instead given a fixed amount of pledged delegates.
 In 2020, American Samoa, Guam, Northern Mariana Islands, and the U.S. Virgin Islands each get six at-large delegates.
 Democrats Abroad gets 12 at-large and one pledged PLEO.

 Puerto Rico is assigned 44 base votes in 2020, then the same formulas used in Step 3 above for U.S. states are used to calculate the territory's at-large, district, and PLEO pledged delegates:

 Bonus delegates

 The Democratic Party awards bonus pledged delegates to each jurisdiction based on two factors: timing and clustering.
-The timing criterion is based on when the state holds its primaries/caucuses, with those states scheduling their contests in May and June getting the higher bonus.
+The timing criterion is based on when the state holds its primaries or caucuses with those states scheduling their contests in May and June getting the higher bonus.
 For clustering, three or more neighboring states must concurrently begin on the same date.

 The bonus awarded is then a percentage increase in the jurisdiction's delegation (rounded to the nearest integer).
 A fourth of the bonus delegates are then designated as District, and the other three-fourths become At-Large.